F1000Research Author Guidelines

 Please do not list grant funding in this section.

-References can be listed in any standard referencing style that uses a numbering system (i.e. not Harvard referencing style), and should be consistent between references within a given article.
+References can be listed in any standard referencing style as long as it is consistent between references within a given article.
 However, key points include:

 - Journal abbreviations should follow the Index Medicus/MEDLINE abbreviation approach.